John Hou Sæter

-John Hou Sæter (born 13 January 1998), also known as Hou Yongyong (侯永永 (Hóu Yǒngyǒng)) in China, is a Norwegian professional footballer who plays as a midfielder for Chinese Super League club Yunnan Yukun.
+John Hou Sæter (born 13 January 1998), also known as Hou Yongyong (侯永永 (Hóu Yǒngyǒng)) in China, is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Yunnan Yukun.

 Club career

 Early career

 John Hou Sæter started his football career when he joined Rosenborg's youth academy in 2013.
 He made his debut for the club on 24 April 2014 in a 3–0 win against Orkla FK in the 2014 Norwegian Football Cup, becoming the youngest player ever to make his debut for Rosenborg aged 16 years and 101 days.
 He made his league debut on 28 September 2014 in a 3–0 win against Aalesund, coming on as a substitute in the 81st minute.
 He became the youngest player ever to make his league debut for the club aged 16 years and 258 days.

 In August 2016, Hou Sæter signed a new two-year contract with Rosenborg before being loaned to Norwegian First Division side Ranheim until the end of the 2016 season.
 In July 2017, Hou Sæter transferred to fellow Tippeligaen side Stabæk.